0mBudsMan/WebD-Selection/README.md

 4. Include a search bar that allows users to search for specific questions by keywords or category titles.
 (20 points)
 5. Create a progress bar that tracks the user's completion rate of answered questions.
 (30 points)
 6. Allow users to create a new category and add a question under any category.
 Ensure this information is stored in the browser.
 (70 points)

+### Textual go through

+1. Search bar: When input is typed through searchbar, all relevant searches will be highlighted in yellow.
+2. FORM FOR ADDING NEW QUESTIONS IN A CATEGORY: In category number, add the number precedding the category name.
+For eg, if I want to add a question in '1.
+Learn The Basics", I would add 1 in category number.
+Add the respective details below it.
+3. FORM FOR ADDING NEW CATEGROY: Add category name in the input, and that category will be created in a new accordion.
+4. DARK MODE TOGGLE: A dark mode to light mode (and vice versa) button has been added at the top.
+5. PROGRESS BAR: It displays no. of questions solved along with percentage.
+6. KEYBOARD SHORTCUTS: Navigate next question by pressing 'n' and previous question by pressing 'p'.
+7. MARK QUESTION AS COMPLETED: Touch anywhere in the question area to mark it as completed.
+Completed questions will be highlighted in green.
+8. RESPONSIVE: The website has been made responsive by media queries